Graduate Application Information and FAQs

 -

-In order to be considered for first round financial assistance, your complete application including any supplementary documents (transcripts and letters of reference etc.) should be received by this deadline.International applicants who require a study permit will not be considered for Fall admission unless their applications are complete by May 1st.
+In order to be considered for first round financial assistance, your complete application including any supplementary documents (transcripts and letters of reference etc.) should be received by this deadline.International applicants who require a study permit will not be considered for fall admission unless their applications are complete by May 1st.

 -

-Graduate Record Examination (GRE) is not required for the M.A.
+Graduate Record Examination (GRE) is not required for the M.Sc.
 Program.
 However, it is recommended that applicants with degrees from universities outside Canada (especially from very different university systems) take the GRE so as to enable a more accurate assessment of their backgrounds.
 A copy of the GRE® Information and Registration Bulletin can be found at https://www.ets.org/pdfs/gre/gre-info-bulletin.pdf.

 -